Barlow Graph Auto-Encoder for Unsupervised Network Embedding: Abstract

 \section{Abstract}

 Network embedding has emerged as a promising research field for network analysis.
 Recently, an approach, named Barlow Twins, has been proposed for self-supervised learning in computer vision by applying the \textit{redundancy-reduction principle} to the embedding vectors corresponding to two distorted versions of the image samples.
 Motivated by this, we propose \oursFull, a simple yet effective architecture for learning network embedding.
 It aims to maximize the similarity between the embedding vectors of immediate and larger neighborhoods of a node, while minimizing the redundancy between the components of these projections.
-In addition, we also present the variation counterpart named as \voursFull.
-Our approach yields promising results for inductive link prediction and is also on par with state of the art for clustering and downstream node classification, as demonstrated by extensive comparisons with several well-known techniques on three benchmark citation datasets.
+In addition, we also present the variational counterpart named \voursFull.
+We demonstrate the effectiveness of \ourss and \vourss in learning multiple graph-related tasks, i.e., link prediction, clustering, and downstream node classification, by providing extensive comparisons with several well-known techniques on eight benchmark datasets.